Negi09/Terraform_Project/README.md

 # Terraform_Project-
-Deploying a static web on aws using terraform
+Deploying a static web on aws using terraform files.